John O'Brien (minors14)

 - School Oral Roberts University

 First baseman John O'Brien spent 11 years in the minors, primarily in the independent leagues, hitting over 200 home runs.
 He won three home run titles and one MVP award.
 He is the brother of Charlie O'Brien, brother-in-law of Erik Sonberg and uncle of Chris O'Brien.
+John's son Austin is a senior infielder for the University of Oklahoma in 2017.

 With Oral Roberts University, he went to the finals of the 1991 NAIA College World Series.
 He was selected by the St. Louis Cardinals in the 34th round of the 1991 amateur draft.
 While it was late in the draft, there was still a chance he would get to the majors; the guy taken right before him, Tim Davis, did so.